 The Victorian restoration reused pieces of the medieval Putley Court squire's pew to create the screen and pulpit.
 The highlight of the Victorian work, however, is the ornate high altar, made of alabaster, and incorporating the earlier wooden altar within it.
 The altar was a gift of John Riley in memory of his mother.

 Above the altar rises a simply wonderful reredos of mosaic and alabaster, carved by the London craftsmen Farmer and Brindley.
 The same carvers were responsible for the choir stalls.
 The stained glass windows are all by Clayton and Bell, except the west window, which is by Heaton, Butler and Baque.

-Just outside the chancel is a churchyard cross and base, probably 14th century and made from dressed sandstone.
+In the churchyard just outside the chancel is a medieval cross and base, probably 13th century and made from dressed sandstone.
 The cross head shows carved figures facing the four cardinal points of the compass, with a Crucifixion scene on the west face, a Virgin and Child on the east, St Andrew on the north, and a bishop on the south.

 The presence of St Andrew might suggest that the original church here was dedicated to him, but all evidence of the original dedication has been lost.

 Also in the churchyard are nine Georgian box tombs and an unusual War Memorial carved from oak and teak.

 Address: Lower Court, Putley, Herefordshire, England, HR8 2QP

 Attraction Type: Historic Church

 Location: On a dead-end lane to Lower Court, past Putley Court